GALILEO: Galactic Axion Laser Interferometer Leveraging Electro-Optics

 Electro-optic properties due to $\chi^{(2)}$ (i.e., the Pockels effect) can be observed in crystals lacking inversion symmetry.
 These materials are typically used for applications that employ modulations of the refractive index to achieve fast optical switching and frequency conversion.
 A widely used example of such a crystal is lithium niobate ($\mathrm{LiNbO_3}$) \cite{LiNbO3_1,LiNbO3_2}, while barium titanate ($\mathrm{BaTiO_3}$) is an emerging material with a higher Pockels coefficient \cite{BTO_nature,BTO_IEEE}.
 We use these two crystals as benchmarks for the light-DM detector material in our interferometry measurement scheme.
 The Pockels coefficient $r$ is defined such that the modulation in the refractive index due to an applied electric field is $\delta n = \bar{n}^3 r E/2$.
 Note that $r$ is a tensor quantity, with its largest component being about $31\,\mathrm{pm/V}$ \cite{LiNbO3_1} ($923\,\mathrm{pm/V}$ \cite{BTO_nature}) for $\mathrm{LiNbO_3}$ ($\mathrm{BaTiO_3}$).
+The EO properties of these material are dominantly determined by their lattice structure, in particular the lack of inversion symmetry.
+Therefore, these values are expected to remain almost the same at low temperatures \cite{youssefi2021cryogenic,LiNbO3atCryo} and/or high magnetic fields as long as there is no significant change to the crystalline structure.
 Therefore, we have:

 where we used $\bar{n}=2.3$ for $\mathrm{LiNbO_3}$ and $\bar{n}=2.4$ for $\mathrm{BaTiO_3}$.

 \newsec{Dark matter-induced electric field} We first consider axion DM coupling to photons:

 where $a$ and $F$ are the pseudoscalar axion field and electromagnetic field strength, respectively.
 This interaction modifies Maxwell's equations.
 In particular, the axion field generate oscillatory electric and magnetic fields in the presence of a large bias magnetic field $B_0$.
 When the Compton wavelength of the axion $2\pi/m_\mathrm{a}$ is smaller than the physical size of the magnet, the axion-induced electric field is given by $E_{\rm a} \sim g_{a\gamma\gamma}aB_0$ \cite{Beutter:2018xfx,Ouellet:2018nfr}.
 Therefore, we have: